danvega/danvega-dev-nuxt/content/newsletter/2023/11/27/spring-boot-3-2.md

 ![VMware by Broadcom](/images/newsletter/2023/11/27/vmware-by-broadcom.png)

 The uncertainty about my future has been the hardest part.
 I know a lot of people who left so that they didn’t have to go through it but for me that was never an option.
-I landed by dream job and I love the people that I work with so I was going to ride this out as long as I could.
+I landed my dream job and I love the people that I work with so I was going to ride this out as long as I could.

 I’m very thankful for my time at VMware and I happy to say that I will continue to do what I love at VMware by Broadcom 🥳 I love the community that I serve and if there is anything I can do to help please don’t hesitate to reach out.
 I’m excited about the future and have already started putting some big plans together for the new year.